 If there’s one company that’s doing everything it can to take over the world of Bluetooth speakers it’s JBL, and it’s doing a damn good job of it.
 The company rarely disappoints with its products.
 We’ve reviewed everything from the tiny JBL Clip 3 to the larger Charge 4 and have always come away impressed.

-JBL speakers are never perfect, but it knows its customers.
+JBL speakers are never perfect but the company knows its customers.
 Every product has a specific use case to complement a given lifestyle.
 Take the Clip 3 for example.
 Whether you’re a hiker or just looking for a cheap speaker to hang in the shower, it does the job well.
 There’s also the JBL Link 300, which puts the Google Assistant front and center in your living room.
 But where does the Pulse 3 fit into their lineup?
 Who is going to want a fairly expensive speaker that looks more like a lava lamp then a speaker?

 Related: Best Google Assistant speakers